Blind Fury: Plot

 Knowing it is an ambush, Nick and Frank arm themselves with homemade napalm bombs.
 After killing all of MacCready's men, they find MacCready holding Billy and Annie at gunpoint.
-MacCready hired a Japanese assassin to kill Nick, but after an epic swordfight between the two, Nick wins by electrocuting the assassin in a hot tub.
+MacCready hired a Japanese assassin to kill Nick, but after a sword fight between the two, Nick wins by electrocuting the assassin in a hot tub.
 Slag shoots Nick in the shoulder and Nick throws his sword at Slag, impaling him.
-MacCready then tries to interfere only to be stopped by Frank.
+MacCready tries to interfere only to be stopped by Frank.
 Billy escapes his rope and throws Nick's sword to him, but it lands in the hot tub.
 As Slag reaches for his gun, Nick grabs hold of the assassin's sword and slashes him, cutting him in half and causing him to fall out of a window.

 Frank is reunited with Billy and Annie, and they leave for San Francisco.
 Nick drops his ticket, choosing not to go.
 Billy follows Nick, telling him that he needs him.
 Nick says that while he is fond of Billy, he should go back to his father.
 Nick crosses the street and vanishes as a bus passes him.
 Saddened by Nick's departure, Billy throws a toy dinosaur off the bridge where Nick catches it.
-Billy calls out to Nick one last time and tells him that he'll miss him.
+Billy calls out to Nick one last time and tells him that he will miss him.
 As Frank catches up to Billy, they embrace.
-Nick smiles or sheds a tear, puts on his sunglasses while holding Billy's toy dinosaur with left arm in a sling, and walks off into the distance.
+Nick smiles and sheds a tear, puts on his sunglasses while holding Billy's toy dinosaur with his left arm in a sling, and walks off into the distance.